agorodinskaya/agorodinskaya/README.md

 ### Here is a little bit about me :

-* 🔭 I’m currently working on small react projects to become better at react 💻☕️🍫
+* 🔭 I’m currently working on repo small react projects to become better at react 💻☕️🍫
 * 🌱 Also learning node 💥 🔭 and python 🐍
 * 👋 I’m looking to collaborate on react projects 🤓
 * 😄 Pronouns: me work together with you